 Additional resource materials have been developed to address a variety of workplace and workforce issues to inform members of SIOP, policy makers, and the public.

-Timely information about federal research and program funding opportunities, and action items for SIOP members related to governmental advocacy, is posted in this section.
+Timely information about federal research and program funding opportunities and action items for SIOP members related to governmental advocacy are posted in this section.

 Guidance documents for public policy makers and those working with them on such topics as understanding the changing technology-enabled workforce, evidence-based solutions to policing reform, and evidence-based policy around workforce training programs are gathered here.

 The SIOP Government Relations Advocacy Team and Lewis-Burke Associates keep the SIOP membership community apprised of advocacy efforts through a quarterly article in TIP, SIOP’s news publication, and the monthly Washington Info email outreach.

 I-O Psychology for Modernizing Congress

 A Conversation with Rep. Derek Kilmer (D-WA) and SIOP President Steven Rogelberg

 As a workplace, the United States House of Representatives is inordinately complex.
 It is essentially comprised of 435 independent contractors, all of whom are perennially concerned with their job security and have few incentives to work collaboratively.
 But with whole of the American public relying on their capacity to work together, the House of Representatives recognized the importance of improving their effectiveness, efficiency, and transparency, and established the House Select Committee on the Modernization of Congress in 2019.